 We understand that life is complicated; obligations arise, as do vacations and emergencies.
 Creative inspiration comes and goes and sometimes once a week sounds way more challenging than when you had started.
 The trick to real creative growth, however, is by staying consistent, even if it means submitting a non-stellar shot.
 52Frames is not about submitting your best photo each week.
 52Frames is about submitting a photo each week.

 Our stats show that photographers who miss a single week are 500% more likely to miss another than those that keep their streak.
 Stay committed and your photography will reach whole new levels of photomastery.

 Support and (Give) Feedback

 What makes our community so special is the culture of constructive, yet respectful, critique.
 You can’t improve your skills – any skill – all by yourself.
 Here, you have hundreds of other photographers at your side – offering you feedback, suggestions, motivation and kudos.
-We ask that you respond in kind, and offer your feedback, suggestions, or critiques on the 3 photos before and after yours each week.
+We ask that you respond in kind, and offer your feedback, suggestions, or critiques on 3 photos each week.
 You don’t have to be an expert to share your thoughts.
 In fact, you’ll find your own eye getting sharper as you begin sharing feedback on others.

 Critiques: Why and How

 Community critiques and comments are a big part of the “secret sauce” of 52Frames.

 One of the surest ways to sharpen your eye for great photography is to really look at a photograph, and process what works for you and what doesn’t.
 By taking the time to really articulate what you appreciate [or don’t] about a photo, you’ll force yourself to really examine the work and learn from it.
 At the same time, you will gain the same keen insight from the critiques of others!

 Yosef advocates the “sandwich method” in which a critique is “sandwiched” between two compliments.
 This also helps in real life, btw.